jegasus/journal-scaler/README.md

 ![Journal scaler in action](img/module_in_action_2.gif)

 # Changelog

+## 0.0.7 - Released on 2021-XX-XX
+Updated to version 0.8.x.
+Removed the use of the `libWrapper` shim.
+Now, the full `libWrapper` library is required to run this module.

 ## 0.0.6 - Released on 2021-04-08
 Added new feature!
 The module now allows users to Zoom in and out of Journal Images.